 Finally, we must admit that language itself is insufficient.
 We know far too well the limitations put upon us when we try to express a deep feeling of emotion, and we are at a loss for how exactly to word it without being misunderstood.
 How do I explain to someone who is not a believer what the love of God is like, considering that there is no other love in heaven or on earth that I can use as an example?
 Paul even remarks about the man who saw the third heaven, saying that he saw things that cannot, and should not, be communicated.
 Isaiah saw the throne and He who was lifted up, and his reaction was not to express every detail, but to cry out, “Woe is me!”

 Thus, we see that there are limitations to us when we attempt to “do theology”.
 Yet, these limitations are only that: limitations.
 They are not hindrances.
 They are not unbearable obstacles.
-There is still the ability to have good theology.
-We can still come to solid conclusions.
 God has revealed Himself to us, and in revealing Himself has given us ultimate truth.
 It is our job, despite the limitations, to uncover and discover that truth.
 Ultimacy is our goal, together with intimacy.
 Our limitations are only small in comparison to the God who desires to be known by us.